cn0047/stash/ed/theory.md

 Declarative programming focuses on what the program should accomplish without specifying how the program should achieve the result.

+The declarative layer describes what the code will do, while the implementation layer describes how the code does it.
+(The declarative layer is, in effect, a small  domain-specific language).

 #### Extreme Programming: